Mayor of Hyderabad, Pakistan

 The Mayor of Hyderabad (Urdu: ناظم حیدرآباد) heads the Hyderabad Municipal Corporation (HMC), the local body which controls the Local Government system of Hyderabad.
-The longest-serving mayor of Hyderabad is Jamil Ahmed, who was elected twice to the office of mayor and served from 1962 to 1971.
+The longest-serving mayor of Hyderabad was Jamil Ahmed, who was elected twice to the office of mayor and served from 1962 to 1971.
+The current mayor of Hyderabad is Kashif Shoro who is a PPP MPA and the first mayor of Hyderabad of Sindhi descent.

 Local government system of Hyderabad

 Hyderabad Local Government system is the Third Tier of the system of political governance in Pakistan after the Federal Government and the Provincial Government.
 Hyderabad Local government is managed by Hyderabad Municipal Corporation (HMC) according to Sindh Local Government act 2013.
 HMC looks after local government system of the towns of Hyderabad city and Latifabad.

 Jinnah Hall

 Jinnah Hall has historical significance and it is the meeting place for Hyderabad city council sessions.